Skip to main content

 Award Acceptance Components:

-• Present project at the Annual Wisconsin Space Conference
+• Present research at the Annual Wisconsin Space Conference (Aug.
+2026 for Spring/Summer awards; Aug.
+2027 for Academic Year awards).

 Questions?